AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 $\Delta P$ = Change in pressure across the pipe
 $g$ = Acceleration due to gravity

 Second, a bubble’s pressure can be expressed as a function of its diameter [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).
 As pressure increases, bubble size decreases.
 However, once the pressure exceeds 3.5 atmospheres, the bubbles will stop decreasing in size [(Han, M., 2002)](https://doi.org/10.2166/ws.2002.0148).
-The relationship between pressure, surface tension, and bubble radius is given below:
+The relationship between pressure, surface tension, and bubble radius is shown by the following equation:

 $$P_i = P_o + 4 \frac{T}{R}$$
 <p style="text-align: center;">